rschristopher/rschristopher.github.io/src/criticisms/index.md

 !!! warning "*The biggest risk to Bitcoin is its lack of competent crítics.*"

-E.g., if Bitcoin proves to be dangerous, how would you stop it?
+E.g., what if Bitcoin proves to be dangerous, leading to a dystopian future, how would you stop it?
  Could you stop it?

 And interestingly, for Bitcoin to succeed it needs to be unstoppable.
+The powers
-The powers against it are great.
+ against it are great.
 So the question,

 > *"is Bitcoin true?"*